cdhooper/brutus28/README.md

 # Brutus-28 PAL decoder

-The goal of this project to build a brute-force decoder for traditional PAL and GAL 22V10 programmable logic parts.
-The implementation is not complete, but at this point, it can decode simple combinatorial gate devices back to an output which looks similar to what WinCUPL might take as input.
+The goal of this project is to build a brute-force decoder for traditional PAL and GAL (such as 22V10) programmable logic parts.
+The implementation is not complete, but at this point, it can decode simple combinatorial gate devices to a point which looks similar to what WinCUPL might take as input.

 The rev1 directory contains board design files for the first version of this board.
-Note that there is a bug in the design which causes 5V to always be applied to the inserted PLD's VCC rail, although some protection can be afforded as the PLD's GND rail is correctly switched by firmware.
-This bug will be fixed in the Rev 2 design, once available.
+There is a bug in the design which causes 5V to always be applied to the inserted PLD's VCC rail, although some protection can be afforded as the PLD's GND rail is correctly switched by firmware.
+This bug is fixed in the Rev 2 design.

 The rev2 directory contains board design files for the second version of this board.
 This is the current version of Brutus.
-Improvements over the first version include bug fixes, the addition of a PLCC-20 socket, options for both narrow and wide DIP sockets, and finally optional LEDs which can show the state of each of the 28 pins for analysis progress.
+Improvements over the first version include bug fixes, the addition of a PLCC-20 socket, options for both narrow and wide DIP sockets, and optional LEDs which can show the state of each of the 28 pins for analysis progress.

 The fw directory contains STM32 firmware for all board revisions.
+You will need to change the Makefile to build for the rev1 board, if you have that design.

 The sw directory contains software which runs on your Linux or MacOS host to do analysis of the output from the STM32 firmware.
-Note that with current software, you must manually capture to a file the terminal output from the firmware.
+With current software, you must manually capture to a file the terminal output from the firmware.
 The host software can then perform an analysis on the captured file and provide decoded operations.

 As this is still a work in progress, there is still much debug output scattered throughout both the software and firmware.